Skip navigation

 • You may qualify for government incentives with retrofitting that will help pay for the cost.

 Retrofits aren’t the best choice in all situations, and you can rely on our technicians to help you make the best decision for your business when it comes to “retrofit vs. replacement.”
 Replacements are more costly, but they can bring with them even larger energy efficiency improvements.
 They can also improve the air quality in your facility.
-Finally, no retrofit can keep a piece of equipment running forever, so there are cases where further retrofits simply aren’t wise investments or the equipment is too old to work with the newest components.
+Finally, no retrofit can keep a piece of equipment running forever, so there are cases where further retrofits simply aren’t wise investments or the equipment is too old—clear signs it may be time for commercial heating system upgrade planning.

 Advantage Airtech Commercial Ltd. is the Double “A” Name with the Triple “A” Rating.
 Talk to our expert team today to learn how you can retrofit your HVAC equipment to bring your facility up to current standards.